Several unique Sitka Spruce are shown below. Most are among the largest known in the state of Oregon..

-To begin, a few photos of Cape Meares Spruce which in 2008 replaced Klootchy Creek Spruce for largest Sitka Spruce in Oregon.
+To begin, photos of Cape Meares Spruce which in 2008 replaced Klootchy Creek Spruce for largest Sitka Spruce in Oregon.
+Falcon's Tower should be a co-champion or the actual champion, but the team included burls on the lower trunk of Cape Meares Spruce which inflated its diameter points.
 Click thumbnails pics to enlarge with captions.

 The Klootchy Creek Giant Spruce is shown below in 2004 while it was still alive.
 It looked even more impressive before the deck was built.
-Located about 6 miles east of Seaside, Oregon, along the Oregon Coast.
+Located about 6 miles east of Seaside, Oregon.

-The Klootchy Creek Spruce - Picea sitchensis - broke in a storm, December 2, 2007.
+The Klootchy Creek Spruce broke in a storm, December 2, 2007.
 It was 204 feet tall, 16.7 feet diameter dbh, and over 850 points on the National Champion list.

 It was a co-champion with the Washington Sitka Spruce at Quinault.